deltaDNA/android-sdk/library-notifications/README.md

     android:value="false"/>
 ```

-If the properties of the notification need to be changed in a more dynamic way at runtime then the `NotificationListenerService` can be extended and either of the `createNotification` or `notify` method implementations overridden.
-More details can be found [here](#notification-style).
+If the properties of the notification need to be changed in a more dynamic way at runtime then the `NotificationListenerService` can be extended and `createFactory(Context)` overridden as detailed further [here](#notification-style).

 ### Events
 The module sends a number of events relating to registering for push notifications, posting them on the UI, and listening for user interactions on them.
 You can listen to these events by extending [`EventReceiver`](src/main/java/com/deltadna/android/sdk/notifications/EventReceiver.java) and overriding the required methods.